Lowell, MA

 Web Stings

-Lowell is an older industrial city of about 110,000 residents located about 40 minutes northeast of Boston, MA.
+Lowell is an older industrial city of about 114,000 residents, located approximately 30 miles northeast of Boston, MA.
 Prostitution and sex trafficking activity have been well-documented in the city, and Lowell has been an area of operation for larger prostitution rings and human trafficking networks that span multiple communities (e.g., Lawrence, Tewksbury, Andover, Haverill), states, and countries.
-This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
+This activity and the problems and ancillary crimes it generates result in complaints to law enforcement agencies from residents and businesses.

-To combat prostitution and sex trafficking in the area, local law enforcement agencies have targeted consumer-level demand for commercial sex, which provides the revenue stream driving all commercial sex and trafficking.
-To identify and apprehend local sex buyers, the Lowell Police Department has conducted street-level reverse stings, some in direct response to complaints from businesses and residents, and others connecting with sex trafficking investigations.
-In the 2010-2013 period, the Lowell Police Department conducted reverse stings at least four times per year, according to police sources, and sometimes did them on a monthly basis.
+To combat prostitution and sex trafficking in the area, local law enforcement agencies have targeted consumer-level demand, which provides the revenue stream driving all prostitution and trafficking.
+To identify and apprehend local sex buyers, the Lowell Police Department has conducted street-level reverse stings, some in direct response to complaints from businesses and residents, and others connected with sex trafficking investigations.
+From 2010 to 2013, the Lowell Police Department conducted reverse stings at least four times per year, according to police sources, and sometimes did them on a monthly basis.
 An operation in August 2012 led to the arrest of seven men.
-These arrests occurred after the state of Massachusetts passed a new human trafficking law that includes provisions allowing for relatively harsh penalties for buying sex: a term of up to 2.5 years in prison, and a minimum fine of $1,000 and a maximum fine of $5,000 (prior prostitution laws allowed for maximums of only one year in prison and fines up to $500).
-However, news coverage of this group of arrestees report that six of the seven men were allowed to pay fines of $150 covering court costs and then dismissing their charges (the seventh “john” paid a $500 fine).
-From 2015 through 2018, street level prostitution stings have been less frequent, in favor of investigating sex trafficking, but still occur more than once per year, and the identities of arrested sex buyers are usually publicized by police.
+These arrests occurred after the state of Massachusetts passed a new human trafficking law that included provisions allowing for relatively harsh penalties for buying sex: a term of up to 2.5 years in prison, and a minimum fine of $1,000 and a maximum fine of $5,000 (prior prostitution laws allowed for maximums of only one year in prison and fines up to $500).
+However, news coverage of this group of arrestees report that six of the seven men were allowed to pay fines of $150 covering court costs and then have their charges dismissed (the seventh sex buyer paid a $500 fine).
+From 2015 through 2018, street-level prostitution stings were less frequent, in favor of investigating sex trafficking, but still occurred more than once per year, and the identities of arrested sex buyers were usually publicized by police.
 For example, in 2017 there were two street-level operations that involved both sting and reverse sting elements.
 In February, Lowell police arrested four men and two women on prostitution charges.
-In October 2017, the second major prostitution sting of the year near was conducted near Cupples Square, and police arrested four men and six women Thursday on prostitution-related charges.
-The operation was conducted by the detectives from the Lowell PD Special Investigations Section, in response to complaints from residents in the area, the department said in a statement.
-The four men were charged with soliciting a prostitute, and their identities included in news reports.
+In October 2017, the second major prostitution sting of the year was conducted near Cupples Square, and police arrested four men and six women on prostitution-related charges.
+The operation was conducted by the detectives from the Lowell PD Special Investigations Section in response to complaints from residents in the area, the department said in a statement.
+The four men were charged with soliciting a prostitute, and their identities were included in news reports.

-Neighborhood groups have also been involved in city efforts to combat demand for commercial sex.
+Neighborhood groups have also been involved in city efforts to combat demand.
 For example, residents in the Lower Highlands area have met with police to discuss how they can collaborate to curtail prostitution, including helping to identify sex buyers.

 Key Sources